 - March 25, 2018: “In Manus Tuam” (Into Your Hands)

 - April 22, 2018: “Surrexit Christus” (The Lord Is Risen)

 - May 27, 2018“Tui Amoris Ignem” (Holy Spirit, Come To Us)

 (All Prayers 5-6 PM 3rd or 4th Sunday of each month)

-THANK YOU to the talented musicians and singers that made our Taize season such a blessing this year, especially Wade Dingman, our Music Director, and Lee Cunningham, who selects the theme, music, Scripture, and prepares our programs each month.
+THANK YOU to the talented musicians and singers that make our Taize season such a blessing each year, especially Wade Dingman, our Music Director, and Lee Cunningham, who selects the theme, music, Scripture, and prepares our programs each month.
 We are grateful to those who served as Cantors and those who faithfully set up the labyrinth each month.

 St. Paul’s Taizé Prayers are a gift of love to the greater Bellingham community.
 We hope to create the space where anyone who hungers for the presence of God can be found by God; where people of all faiths (or no faith) will be gifted with prayer.
 (A deep sense of prayer which will stay with them when they return to their daily lives.)